 The school year is divided into two 20-week semesters: Fall and Spring.
 Each semester, students receive a new schedule.
-Each Semester, students take up to eight courses (reduced to 7 during the 20-21 school year to support students' success in hybrid and distance learning) and participate in guidance sessions.
-Students earning full credit could receive up to 8.25 credits a year, and can also earn credit for participation in dual enrollment, Green Jobs Corps, community service, and out-of-school programs.
+Each Semester, students take up to eight courses (most students take a double period of math, so have seven classes total) and participate in guidance sessions.
+Students earning full credit could receive up to 8.25 credits a year, and can also earn credit for participation in Early College, Green Jobs Corps, community service, and out-of-school programs.

-Common Ground students must meet the following credit requirements (27 credits minimum) for graduation:
+Common Ground students must meet the following CT state requirements (26 credits minimum) for graduation: